 1. Six month /One year plan:

 Divide months for different subjects and plan it so as to complete the entire syllabus in the left over time.
 In the current scenario of high cut offs, do not go for selective study; instead cover the entire syllabus, because you never know “the topic left could be the topic of conquest.”

 2. Subject-wise Plan/ Bi-weekly plan:

-If you are enrolled in any coaching institute; then concentrate and study well in coaching classroom, your class notes should be full and final and should be ready in classroom itself, with simultaneous marking of IMPORTANT concept /formulae and develop a habit of writing of NOTE points ,wherever required.
+If you are enrolled in any coaching institute; then concentrate and study well in coaching classroom, your class notes should be full and final and should be ready in classroom itself, with simultaneous marking of IMPORTANT concept /formula and develop a habit of writing of NOTE points, wherever required.
 If only self study is your style of preparing without coaching, then also notes making is advisable.

 One point to be kept in mind is “Work for Yourself”; i.e. make notes for yourself, it should be self hand written notes, as this will increase your writing efficiency in terms of speed, accuracy and hand writing and also helps in memory retention.

 This is basically for effective time management.
 Plan and freeze the study hours and abstain from using mobile phones, social media, what’s app etc during these hours.
 10 to 15 minutes are sufficient to plan next day schedule, it will help in removing redundant activities of your schedule and you can make best use of your time for study.
 I would also suggest to pre plan your area /subject /topic of your study for next day, it would help in activating senses of your mind to stimulate for study which helps in better memory retention.